Yoshitake Masuhara

 Yoshitake Masuhara (増原 義剛, Masuhara Yoshitake) is a retired Japanese politician of the Liberal Democratic Party, who served as a member of the House of Representatives in the Diet (national legislature).
 A native of Hiroshima, Hiroshima and graduate of the University of Tokyo, he worked at the Ministry of Finance from 1969 to 1995.
-He was elected to the House of Representatives for the first time in 2000 as a independent.
+He was elected to the House of Representatives for the first time in 2000 as an independent.
 Later, he became an independent and then joined the LDP.